Claire Dean

 Local Train

-PERU RAIL belongs to the Orient Express group and offers several levels of services to arrive at Machu Picchu.
+PERU RAIL belongs to the Orient Express group.
+It offers several levels of services to arrive at Machu Picchu.
 Peru Rail offers 4 different services to Aguas Calientes, the town below Machu Picchu.
-Travelers and non-Peruvians can take three of these different trains as the 4th option, or the local train is restricted to Peruvians and residents.
-This service is subsidized by Peru Rail so that staff from hotels, restaurants, porters, and local people can travel cheaply between the town and the city.
+Travelers and non-Peruvians can take three of these different trains.
+The 4th option, or the local train is restricted to Peruvians and residents.
+This service is subsidized by Peru Rail.
+So staff from hotels, restaurants, porters, and local people can travel cheaply.
+From the towns of Aguas Calientes and Cusco.

 PeruRail has a number of departure points to get to Machu Pichu.
 Trains depart from Poroy, Urubamba, and Ollantaytambo for the journey through the Sacred Valley to the Machu Picchu station in Aguas Calientes.
 Aguas Calientes is the small town at the base of Machu Picchu that you will arrive at for your Machu Picchu tour packages.